Independent Private Medical Opinion for Veterans Claims: Do They Help?

-After the exam, the examiner will write up a report that includes a review of the exam’s findings, any clinical test results, and any medical literature used by the examiner to determine etiology – the cause or origin of a disease or condition.
-If the examiner is trying to confirm or deny service connection, he or she will write up a medical opinion that states whether the veteran’s condition was incurred in or aggravated by service.
+After the exam, the examiner will write up a report that includes a review of their findings, any clinical test results, and any medical literature used by the examiner to determine etiology – the cause or origin of a disease or condition.
+If the examiner is trying to confirm or deny service connection, they will write up a medical opinion that states whether the veteran’s condition was incurred in or aggravated by service.
 The C&P examination is then added to the veteran’s claims file as part of the evidence VA will use to make a decision.

-Independent Medical Opinions
+What Are Independent Medical Opinions?

 In this case, the Board may request an independent medical opinion (IMO) from a doctor of a specialty that is relevant to the pending appeal.
 Importantly, these independent medical opinions are not examinations that a veteran must attend, but rather a review of the evidence currently of record.
-If an independent medical opinion is conducted, the veteran and his or her representative will be notified and will have 60 days to respond with evidence or argument either contesting or agreeing with its findings.
+If an independent medical opinion is conducted, the veteran or their representative will be notified and will have 60 days to respond with evidence or argument either contesting or agreeing with its findings.

 When writing the independent medical opinion, the healthcare professional must be aware of the veteran’s claim.
 Specifically, if the opinion relates to the veteran’s claim for service connection, the doctor will need to use the “at least as likely as not” language.
 An independent medical opinion that uses VA’s standard of proof can be helpful in rebutting a negative C&P examination, or in providing the medical nexus element of service connection.